abetusk/dev/projects/laser-spike/laser-spike.md

 be expected, so make sure to have a few extra laser diodes on hand so that when failures are detected, the laser diodes can be replaced.

-Understand that part failure is part of the process and don't get demotivated when things break or don't initially work.
+Understand that component failure is part of the process and don't get demotivated when things break or don't initially work.
-Failure is to be expected, planned for and compensated for by testing and making sure there are replacement parts handy.
+Failure is to be expected, planned and compensated for by testing and making sure there are replacement parts handy.

-Once all the laser diodes are attached and we have some reasonable expectation that they function, it's time to move on to the creating the electronics that will drive the laser diodes.
+Once all the laser diodes are attached and we have some reasonable expectation that they function, it's time to move on to creating the electronics that will drive the laser diodes.

 Electronics Assembly